MPoL-dev/MPoL/docs/ci-tutorials/PyTorch.md

 plt.show()
 ```

 The gradient at our new point (shown in orange) is still not close to zero, meaning we haven't reached the minimum.
-We continue this process of checking if the gradient is nearly zero, and taking a step in the direction of steepest descent until we reach the bottom of the valley.
+We'll continue this process of checking if the gradient is nearly zero, and take a step in the direction of steepest descent until we reach the bottom of the valley.
 We'll say we've reached the bottom of the valley when the absolute value of the gradient is $<0.1$:

 ```{code-cell}
 x = torch.linspace(-5, 5, 100)